NVIDIA/spark-rapids-benchmarks/README.md

 The NDS python script will submit a Spark job to finish the data conversion.
 User should put necessary Spark configs into pre-defined template file.

+if `--non-decimal` is specified in the command, DoubleType will be used to replace decimal data in Parquet files, otherwise, DecimalType will be saved.

 Sample command to convert the data:
 ```
 python nds.py \